Discover Calm: Expert Anxiety Therapy in College Park & Online Across Maryland

 Everyone tells you to “Just relax”.
-Of course you would if you could but it’s like you get completely hijacked by anxiety and everything spins out of control again.
+Of course you would, if you could, but it’s like you get completely hijacked by anxiety and everything spins out of control again.
 You do your best to prepare for every outcome and scenario.
 You play things over and over in your head so there aren't any mistakes.
-But when the time comes, your stomach drops, your brain shuts off, it feels like you aren't in your body entirely anymore, and you are trying so hard to keep it together.
+But when the time comes, your stomach drops, your brain shuts off, it feels like you aren't entirely in your body anymore, and you are trying so hard to keep it together.

 From “Fine” to flourishing